HSF/hsf.github.io/_training/howto-educator-profile.md

 Make sure that your github link works or that you've added your gravatar ID

-> I want to add/update my profile with git, but I'm stuck
+> I want to add/update my profile with git, but I'm stuck.
+Help?

 Perhaps one of these links might help you: